Virginia and Truckee 12 Genoa: 1873-1902

+1902-1938

+The Genoa would be rebuilt and modernized by the V&T with Tower Knuckle Couplers & Westinghouse Automatic Air as per the ICC regulations.
+The Genoa would re-enter traffic in 1902 and cover for the Reno & Inyo as they were upgraded and rebuilt.
+By 1908, the V&T would retire her from the roster and store her in the Carson City Enginehouse.
+Her last known fire-up was in 1912 when the V&T examined the possibility of using her to replace the Reno or Inyo in regular service.
+This would not come to pass but instead see the Genoa be used as a ready parts source for her sisters.

+Preservation

-The locomotive was retired from service in 1908, and went into storage in the Carson City shops.
-In 1938 it was sold to Eastern Railroads in New York.
+In 1938 it was sold to Eastern Railroads President's Committee in New York.
 It was restored to look like Central Pacific #60 Jupiter for the 1939 New York World's Fair.
 In 1940 it was presented to the Pacific Coast Chapter of the Railway and Locomotive Historical Society and shipped to the Western Pacific Roundhouse in Oakland, California.
 The engine went to the 1948 Chicago's Railroad fair where it once again appeared as Jupiter.
 In 1955, it operated on the Stockton Terminal & Eastern Railroad.
 In 1957 Genoa made a trip to San Francisco.
-In 1969 it appeared as Jupiter at the Gold Spike Centennial at Promontory, Utah, opposite it's sister locomotive #11 Reno dressed as Union Pacific 119.
-That year, it was donated to the state of Nevada and loaned to the museum.
+In 1969 it appeared as Jupiter at the Gold Spike Centennial at Promontory, Utah, opposite its sister locomotive #11 Reno dressed as Union Pacific 119.
+That year, it was donated to the state of California and was moved to Sacramento the following year.

-Static Display
+Static display

 After its last wood-fired operation under steam in May 1979, #12 was restored to its 1902 appearance.
 The restored locomotive then became part of the California State Railroad Museum's collection.
 It is displayed alongside a V&T coach, number 16.
 On a display of an example of a bridge from the late 19th century.
-In 2022, The Genoa was temporarily traded to the Nevada State Railroad Museum in Carson City, Nevada, for two years.
-In exchange for their #18 The Dayton, which was built in the Central Pacific Railroad shops in Sacramento.
+In 2022, The Genoa was temporarily traded to the Nevada State Railroad Museum in Carson City, Nevada, for two years, in exchange for their #18 The Dayton, which was built in the Central Pacific Railroad shops in Sacramento.